 Attributes that can be fetched with the GOOGLEFINANCE function include real-time data attributes like price, high, low, volume, marketcap, and historical data attributes such as open, close, high, low, and volume.

-Google Sheets is a powerful tool for managing stocks, but integrating and automating data can be challenging.
+Google Sheets is a useful tool for managing stocks, but working with spreadsheet functions and features can be tedious and time-consuming.